michael-hartmann/caps/docs/manual/manual.rst

 ^^^^^^^^^^^^^^^^^

-There are two mandatory options: the separation :math:`L` between sphere and plane, and the radius of the sphere :math:`R`.
+There are two mandatory options: the separation :math:`L` between sphere and plane, and the radius :math:`R` of the sphere.
 The program expects the lengths given in units of meters.
 As an example, the following command computes the Casimir interaction at :math:`T=0` for perfect reflectors for a sphere of radius :math:`R=50\mu\mathrm{m}` and a separation :math:`L=2\mu\mathrm{m}`: